mic90/metrics-api/README.md

 The chunks are kept in sorted array, so when one index is found all consecutive data chunks can be retrieved by iterating that array.

-Additional lookup map is used to find chunks indexes, based on provided time ranges.
+Binary sort is used to find best matching elements for given time ranges.

 # API